continuedev/continue/docs/docs/features/talk-to-your-docs.md

 ## Crawling dynamically generated sites with `useChromiumForDocsCrawling`

-By default, we use a lighter weight tool to crawl documentation sites that cannot render sites that are dynamically generated using Javascript.
+By default, we use a lighter weight tool to crawl documentation sites that cannot render sites that are dynamically generated using JavaScript.

 If you wish to crawl a site that is dynamically generated, or you get an error while attempting to crawl a site, you can enable the experimental `useChromiumForDocsCrawling` feature in your `config.json`.
 This will download and install Chromium to `~/.continue/.utils`.